reactive/data-client/docs/rest/guides/optimistic-updates.md

 ## Optimistic create with instant updates

-Optimistic updates can also be combined with [immediate updates](/docs/guides/immediate-updates), enabling updates to other endpoints instantly.
+Optimistic updates can also be combined with [atomic mutations](/docs/concepts/atomic-mutations), enabling updates to other endpoints instantly.
 This is most commonly seen when creating new items while viewing a list of them.